Posted on: April 15, 2021

 Doing Your Research

-Visiting campuses these days is not easy, which can complicate decision-making in regards to making your final college choice.
+Visiting campuses these days isn’t always easy, which can complicate decision-making regarding your final college choice.
 This is yet another reason why it’s in your best interest to continue your research until you’ve made that final decision.
-Take some virtual tours, arrange to chat with current students, and register for the admitted student events mentioned in your acceptance letter.
+Take some tours (whether in-person or virtual), arrange to chat with current students, and register for the admitted student events mentioned in your acceptance letter.

-Colleges now offer many types of virtual experiences designed to help prospective students during a time when showing up and being physically present may be impossible.
-With that said, if you are able to make a safe visit to campus, it is well worth the trip!
+Colleges now offer many types of virtual experiences designed to help prospective students make informed decisions.
+That said, if you are able to make a safe visit to campus, it is well worth the trip!
 Furthermore, accept any offers to chat with a professor in your potential major or spend an hour or two with other prospective students learning more about the four years ahead.
 Engaging with colleges in these ways will help you gauge your commitment to these schools and process your options.

 For starters, formulate a plan.
 Decide whether or not you want to remain on the waitlist.
 If you decide to persist, you’ll want to send an email to the admissions office to thank them for their consideration and tell them that you are absolutely sure you are interested in attending.
+This may be called a letter of continued interest (LOCI), which can also include any academic, personal, or extracurricular updates.
 In your response, be sure to follow any specific instructions from the college outlined in their waitlist letter.